Bought a bunch of brussels sprouts and not sure how to store them or how long they are good for? How long do brussels sprouts last?

-If you buy brussels sprouts pre-packaged, the recommendation to go through every little cabbage and remove bad outer leaves holds.
-And yes, that means in some cases you need to open the package to do that.
+If you buy brussels sprouts pre-packaged, the recommendation is to go through every little cabbage and remove bad outer leaves.
+And yes, that means, in some cases, you need to open the package to do that.

 Do brussels sprouts need to be refrigerated?
 Can you store them at room temperature?

-You should refrigerate brussels sporuts if you need them to last more than a couple of days.
+You should refrigerate brussels sprouts if you need them to last more than a couple of days.